-Children’s Mercy Hospital was one of the first hospitals in the U.S. to offer an Extracorporeal Membrane Oxygenation Program (ECMO).
-Since the Children’s Mercy ECMO program launched in 1987, more than 900 children have been placed on ECMO, making ours one of the highest-volume neonatal and pediatric programs in the country.
-Children’s Mercy is a six-time winner of the Excellence in Life Support award from the Extracorporeal Life Support Organization (ELSO), which recognizes centers of excellence in patient care, training, and promoting the mission of ELSO.
+Children’s Mercy was one of the first hospitals in the U.S. to offer an Extracorporeal Membrane Oxygenation (ECMO) Program.
+Since launching the program in 1987, more than 960 children have been placed on ECMO, making it one of the highest-volume neonatal and pediatric programs in the country.

 Our ECMO program is one of the largest in the U.S. and ranks among the top hospitals for survival rates of all diagnoses.